 2013 Porsche Cayenne Review

-Critics say the 2013 Porsche Cayenne is one of the best-performing SUVs on the market and coddles its occupants with a luxurious interior, but its high price tag and limited cargo space may make it less practical than competitors.
+Automotive reviewers say the 2013 Porsche Cayenne is one of the best-performing SUVs on the market and coddles its occupants with a luxurious interior, but its high price tag and limited cargo space may make it less practical than competitors.

-Reviewers say the five-seat 2013 Cayenne offers an upscale cabin, made with high-quality materials and great fit and finish.
-Critics say the seats are comfortable all-around and that visibility from the driver’s seat is excellent.
+Test drivers say the five-seat Porsche Cayenne offers an upscale cabin, made with high-quality materials and great fit and finish.
+They say the seats are comfortable all-around and that visibility from the driver’s seat is excellent.
 Some auto writers call the Cayenne’s cargo space competitive, but some say it doesn’t match some class leaders.
 For a highly-priced SUV, the Cayenne doesn’t come equipped with as many standard features as rivals like the Audi Q7, and unlike many competitors, higher trims don’t add much to the standard features list.
 Standard features include a 10-speaker stereo with a 7-inch touch-screen display and leather seats.
 There are lots of options, which are either available as stand-alone options or as part of expensive packages.
 Optional equipment includes Bluetooth, an upgraded Bose or Burmester sound system, navigation, a backup camera and a rear-seat entertainment system.

 - "The 2013 Porsche Cayenne is very pricey, but it's also very desirable given its standing as one of the finest SUVs on the planet." -- Edmunds